-I am a PIMS Postdoctoral Fellow at Simon Fraser University supervised by Valentine Kabanets.
+I am a Research Scientist at IBM Yorktown.
 I obtained my PhD from the University of California, San Diego in August of 2019, advised by Russell Impagliazzo.
-This page is a brief summary of my research agenda and list of my papers.
+This page is a brief summary of my research agenda and a list of my papers.

 Computational limitations are simultaneously frustrating and useful; we are dismayed by the apparent difficulty of learning, but we need hard problems for secure cryptography.
 I study computational complexity theory to understand and exploit the inherent structure of efficient algorithms and devices.
 I seek formal answers to three fundamental questions, presented below with partial answers from my work:

 (Q1) How are efficient algorithms and complexity limits related?

 A: Natural complexity lower bounds imply learning algorithms.
 (Best Paper, CCC 2016)

 (Q2) Which natural phenomena can be efficiently and convincingly simulated by computation?